datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 benefits: Analyses are automatically linked to data, no unused file copies waste disk space on the compute cluster as data can be retrieved on-demand, and files that are easily re-obtained or recomputed can safely be dropped to save even more disk-space.
-More over, upon creation of an analysis project, the associated Gitlab project it is automatically configured as a remote with a publication dependency on the data store, thus enabling vastly simplified data publication routines and back-up of pristine results.
+Moreover, upon creation of an analysis project, the associated Gitlab project it is automatically configured as a remote with a publication dependency on the data store, thus enabling vastly simplified data publication routines and back-up of pristine results.